apache/spark/docs/ml-features.md

 categorical features to strings first.
 - String columns: For categorical features, the hash value of the string "column_name=value" is used to map to the vector index, with an indicator value of `1.0`.
-Thus, categorical features are "one-hot" encoded (similarly to using `OneHotEncoder` with `dropLast=false`).
+Thus, categorical features are "one-hot" encoded (similarly to using [OneHotEncoder](ml-features.html#onehotencoder) with `dropLast=false`).
 - Boolean columns: Boolean values are treated in the same way as string columns.
 That is, boolean features are represented as "column_name=true" or "column_name=false", with an indicator value of `1.0`.

 Null (missing) values are ignored (implicitly zero in the resulting feature vector).

+The hash function used here is also the [MurmurHash 3](https://en.wikipedia.org/wiki/MurmurHash) used in [HashingTF](ml-features.html#tf-idf).
 Since a simple modulo is used to transform the hash function to a vector index, it is advisable to use a power of two as the numFeatures parameter;
 otherwise the features will not be mapped evenly to the vector indices.

 **Examples**